Optimal estimation of variance in nonparametric regression with random design: Introduction

 We now discuss in more detail this minimax rate.
-The upper bound of the minimax rate is achieved by an estimator that combines local polynomial regression with pairwise differences, the latter of which is formulated via U-statistics.
+The upper bound of the minimax rate is achieved by smoothing pairwise differences via local polynomial regression, the former of which is formulated via U-statistics.
 Our analysis of this estimator hence relies on the four-term Bernstein inequality in \cite{gine2000exponential}, and unlike classic kernel methods, requires no smoothness assumption on the design density.

-For the lower bound, due to the entanglement of $\alpha$ and $\beta$ in the minimax rate and the additional randomness of $\{X_i\}_{i=1}^n$, the derivation is much more involved than its counterpart in the fixed design setting.
+For the lower bound, due to the appearances of both $\alpha$ and $\beta$ in the non-trivial $n^{-\frac{8\alpha\beta}{4\alpha\beta + 2\alpha + \beta}}$ part of the minimax rate and the additional randomness of $\{X_i\}_{i=1}^n$, the derivation is much more involved than its counterpart in the fixed design setting.
 We tackle the first difficulty of entangled $\alpha$ and $\beta$ via a proper localization technique in the construction of the mean function $f(\cdot)$, depicted in Figure \ref{fig:v_point_lower} in Section \ref{sec:lb3}.
 The second difficulty caused by the randomness of $\{X_i\}_{i=1}^n$ is resolved with a new trapezoid-shaped construction of the mean $f(\cdot)$, aided by a result due to \cite{kolchin1978random} on the sparse multinomial distribution.
 This result helps characterize the asymptotic behavior of the locations of $\{X_i\}_{i=1}^n$ and plays a key role in our proof, but to our knowledge has not been well used in the nonparametric statistics literature.

 In the special case of constant variance, \eqref{model:var_function} is reduced to

 and the goal becomes estimation of $\sigma^2$.
 In this case, the problem is linked to estimation of a quadratic functional, which has been studied in depth in the other two benchmark nonparametric models, the density model \citep{bickel1988estimating, laurent1996efficient, gine2008simple} and the white noise model \citep{donoho1990minimax, fan1991estimation, laurent2000adaptive}.
 In the density model, one observes an i.i.d. univariate sequence $\{X_i\}_{i=1}^n$ from some unknown density $f(\cdot)$, and the goal is to estimate $\int f^2(x)dx$.
 In the white noise model, one observes a continuous-time process from $dY_t = f(t)dt + n^{-1/2} dW_t$ for $t\in[0,1]$ with $W_t$ a standard Wiener process.
 The goal is to estimate $\int_0^1 f^2(t)dt$.
 Under an $\alpha$-smoothness condition on $f(\cdot)$, the minimax rate in both of the aforementioned two cases is $n^{-8\alpha/(4\alpha+1)}\vee n^{-1}$ (cf. Theorem 1(ii) and 2(ii) in \cite{bickel1988estimating}, Theorem 4 in \cite{fan1991estimation}).